 Most of the time when we talk about debt at LMM, we’re talking about credit card debt.
 Why?
 Because it’s pretty much the worst kind of debt you can have due to the high-interest rate.
 Being debt-free is ideal, but typically, student loan, mortgage, and car debt are more manageable.

-If you’re not eligible for a balance transfer card, you can apply for a personal loan from Lending Club or Earnest.
+If you’re not eligible for a balance transfer card, you can apply for a personal loan from Upgrade.
 You’ll still have debt, but if your credit score is high enough, the interest rate will be lower than the rate on the credit cards.

 Tally is a new app that gives qualified users a revolving line of credit to pay off credit card debt and helps manage payments using the stacking method to pay off the highest interest cards first which saves money on interest.